 If a car accident in Hamilton County left you with serious injuries and huge medical bills, you may be entitled to recover compensation for your losses.
-At the Law Offices of Ogle, Elrod & Baril PLLC, we understand the difficulties injury victims have in getting insurance companies to settle claims after a car wreck.
+At OEB Law, PLLC, we understand the difficulties injury victims have in getting insurance companies to settle claims after a car wreck.
 This is where we come in to help.

 Our proficient lawyers have years of experience investigating car accidents, filing claims, and negotiating settlements on behalf of car accident injury victims.
 We can help you file an injury claim, review a settlement offer from a previously filed claim, or appeal a denied claim.
 To find out how we can help you, call us today at 1-865-546-1111 to schedule a free legal consultation with a car accident lawyer in Hamilton County, TN.

 We Start by Investigating the Facts of Your Car Accident

 We conduct an investigation of your car accident independent of the probe that the at-fault party’s auto insurance company conducts.
 An insurer wants to determine whether your actions contributed to the crash.
 This is a way to minimize your injury claim.
 Our investigation helps to build a solid claim with evidence that establishes fault and negligence.

 We may find during our investigation that the other driver violated the rules of the road by:

 - Ignoring traffic signals and signs

 - Failing to yield the right of way